mrkamel/heartbeat/README.md

 Heartbeat then pings the next ip from the list until it can reach an ip or has to give up, because there are no remaining ips Heartbeat could try to reach.
-The order of the ip addresses within the config file determines which ip is tried our next.
+The order of the ip addresses within the config file determines which ip is tried out next.
 When the last ip of the list is reached, the first one is tried.

 After Heartbeat switched to another active server ip by using Hetzner's API,